 #8 Do Not Talk About Injuries from Before the Accident

-If you admit that you had an earlier injury before your doctor weighs in on your condition, this can really damage settlement negotiations.
+If you admit that you had an earlier injury before your doctor weighs in on your condition, this can really damage car accident settlement negotiations with insurance.
 The adjuster will try to claim that your accident injury is related to the previous injury and not the accident.
 Your doctor needs to evaluate how the injuries are related.

-Clams adjusters hear it all, and one of the most common is claims about whiplash.
+Clams adjusters hear it all, and one of the most common is people falsely trying to claim whiplash to collect a settlement check after a car accident.
 Whiplash IS real and can be very painful, but you should not discuss it unless you have been diagnosed by a doctor.
 Adjusters have even been known to dispute whiplash that has been medically diagnosed.
 Claiming it without medical proof will guarantee a fight with the insurance company.

 #10 Do Not Exaggerate